Taxes in Latvia

 The VAT is a universal tax, because it is suitable for consumption with rare exemptions stipulated by the law, and this tax is not directly imposed on business.
 Due to the competition terms the European Union has put in place strict regulations on imposing the VAT.

 The excise duty (called also selective consumption tax) is one of the most important taxes forming the core budget in Latvia; it is imposed on specific groups of produced or imported consumer goods and paid by natural and legal persons.
 The basic idea behind the excise duty is to limit the consumption of goods harmful to human health and naturally – to add funds to the budget.
-The duty is calculated as LVL per one item of the product or as percentage based on the product's price.
+The duty is calculated as EUR per one item of the product or as percentage based on the product's price.

 In September 2010, the law was amended stating that until 30 June 2011 the excise duty would not be imposed on natural gas used as fuel.